greg0rygreg/libdraw/README.md

 # libdraw
-drawing library for C
+drawing library for C that i made for Cdraw

-0.2-rc1
+0.2-rc2

+# TODO
+- [ ] document the functions